SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 - Treat sandbox reports as official reports
 - Export data unless permitted
-- Forward screenshots containing sensitive information
+- Forward screenshots without context
 - Share report links with unauthorised users
-- Assume that all numbers are validated
+- Assume that all numbers are validated for production use
 - Ignore filters or slicers that may affect the view
 - Use outdated reports for current decisions
 - Interpret a visual without understanding the definition behind it

 ### Reflection questions

-- What could go wrong if a screenshot is forwarded outside the intended audience?
+- What could go wrong if a screenshot is forwarded without the applied filters?
 - What could go wrong if a filtered view is mistaken for the full picture?
 - What could go wrong if a sandbox report is treated as production-ready?